joebentley/joebentley.github.io-archive/_posts/2019-07-26-first-experiences-with-godot.md

 ---
 ---

+Recently I have been on a bit of an indie game development kick and decided that I'd go and make some basic stuff in Unity.
+My game of choice was a simple 2D Asteroid clone, however it became clear for a few reasons I won't go into here that the 2D aspects of Unity are somewhat shoehorned into the engine.

+---

-PHOTOSENSITIVE EPILEPSY WARNING: this game contains bright white screen flashes if the bomb (x button) is used
+_PHOTOSENSITIVE EPILEPSY WARNING:_ this game contains bright white screen flashes if the bomb (x button) is used

 The game discussed in this project can be found on [my github page](https://github.com/joebentley), probably under a name like ["Three Button Shooter"](https://github.com/joebentley/ThreeButtonShooter).
 You can [download the game here](https://github.com/joebentley/ThreeButtonShooter/releases/tag/v1.0).

-Recently I have been on a bit of an indie game development kick and decided that I'd go and make some basic stuff in Unity.
-My game of choice was a simple 2D Asteroid clone, however it became clear for a few reasons I won't go into here that the 2D aspects of Unity are somewhat shoehorned into the engine.

 I knew that my main interest lay in short game-jam style games, as I love that they can convey a unique aesthetic and gameplay mechanic without needing it